PedroPauloMorenoCamargo/Soc_NiosV_Tutorial/README.md

     ```

-Lastly, recompile the project to apply the changes.
-After recompiling, you should observe that there are no longer any critical errors in the project.
+Lastly, click on **Processing ➡️ Start Compilation** or `CTRL + L` to compile the project so that the changes are applied.
+After compiling, you should observe that there are no longer any critical errors in the project.

+### Step5: Platform Designer (PD)

 ---